 Section 3.
 BUSINESS REQUIRED AT ANNUAL MEETING OF MEMBERS.

-There shall be an election of successors for the Board of Directors whose terms will expire at the end of the year.
+If needed, there shall be an election of successors for the Board of Directors whose terms will expire at the end of the year.

 There shall be a report on the activities and financial conditions of the Corporation.